 Mount Adams and down the Spur Trail

-Alternatively, you can head (optionally) to the summit of Mount Adams and then down the western side of King Ravine via the Spur trail.
+Alternatively, you can descend the western side of King Ravine via the Spur trail.
+This includes an optional detour over the summit of Mount Adams.

 Follow the Air Line trail southwest from its junction with the King Ravine trail.
 You will soon reach a junction with Gulfside trail.
 For the summit, stay on Air Line; for the route down, follow the Gulfside trail to Thunderstorm Junction in a col between the summits of Mount Adams and Mount Sam Adams.